Frederique85/MCM/README.md

 ## 1. Get Data from engagements
 There are two types of routines to extract data from engagements:
-1) Transformation of 'MCM Data with raw data test.xlsm' to extract data from data copied from the individual rank reports An example can be found in the spreadsheet, and the result data is available in 'MCM Data with raw data test &
+1) Transformation of 'MCM Data with raw data test.xlsm' to extract data from data copied from the individual rank reports An example can be found in the spreadsheet, and the result data is available in 'MCM Data with raw data test & results.xlsm'.
+It enables to extract quantiative and qualitative data.
-    results.xlsm'